bfritscher/cours-ptw-slides/zero_to_hero_tools_and_git.md

 ### Yeoman

-Yeoman is a combination of tools, which allows to you to setup a complete, automated, efficient and reliable development workflow.
+Yeoman is a combination of tools, which allows you to setup a complete, automated, efficient and reliable development workflow.

 ![](images/yeoman-workflow.jpg)